jbcoe/value_types/DRAFT.md

 22. _Effects_: `allocator` is direct-non-list-initialized with `alloc`.
 If `other` is valueless, `*this` is valueless.
-Otherwise, constructs an object of type `polymorphic` that either owns the owned value of other, making `other` is valueless; or, owns an object of the same type constructed from the owned value of `other` using the specified allocator, considering that owned value as an rvalue
+Otherwise, constructs an object of type `polymorphic` that either owns the owned value of other, making `other` valueless; or, owns an object of the same type constructed from the owned value of `other` using the specified allocator, considering that owned value as an rvalue